ule270/NaiveTicket/README.md

 does it matter which order the three words appear in?
 * Edit the `TicketMachine` class to try different orderings.
 After each change, close the editor.
     * Does the appearance of the class diagram after each change give you a clue as to whether or not other orderings are possible?
     Moving price before Integer has error in that incorrect class type.
     * Check by pressing the compile button to see if there is an error message.
     * Make sure that you reinstantiate the original version after your experiments!

 ### Exercise 2.14
 * Is it always necessary to have a semicolon at the end of a field declaration?
+Yes
 * Once again, experiment via the editor.
 * The rule you will learn here is an important one, so be sure to remember it.